-- 66. 750.01 SIGN POSTS, is hereby modified by deleting Part (a) of the subsection and replacing it with the following: - (a) Steel Post and Anchors.
+- 117. 750.01 SIGN POSTS, is hereby modified by deleting Part (a) of the subsection and replacing it with the following: - (a) Steel Post and Anchors.
 Steel posts and anchors shall conform to the following requirements: - (1) Structural steel tubing shall conform to Subsection 714.11 of the Standard Specifications for Construction.
 Steel posts consisting of standard rolled steel structural shapes shall conform to the requirements of AASHTO M 270M/M 270, Grade 250 (Grade 36).
 After fabrication, these posts shall be galvanized in accordance with the requirements of AASHTO M 111M/M 111. - (2) Steel posts consisting of flanged channels shall conform to the mechanical requirements of ASTM A 499, Grade 60 and the chemical requirements of the 42.2 to 56.6 kg/m (85 to 114 lbs/yard) rail class in ASTM A 1.
 They shall conform to the details indicated on the plans as to size, shape, weight, hole punching, hole drilling, and other details.
 After fabrication, these posts shall be galvanized in accordance with the requirements of AASHTO M 111M/M 111.

 - (3) Steel posts and anchors consisting of welded mechanical square tubes formed from hot rolled carbon steel sheet shall conform to the mechanical and chemical requirements of ASTM A 1011/A 1011M, Grade 380 (Grade 55).
 They shall conform to the details indicated on the Plans as to size, shape, weight, hole punching, hole drilling, and other details.
-The posts shall be fabricated in accordance with ASTM A 787, Type 2, and shall be galvanized with a G165 G140? coating in accordance with ASTM A 653/A 653M or the posts shall be fabricated in accordance with ASTM A 787, Type 3, and shall be galvanized in accordance with AASHTO M 111M/M 111. - $67. \quad \underline{750.08} \quad \text{REFLECTIVE SHEETING}, \quad \text{Part (b)} \quad \text{is hereby modified by adding the following ASTM D } 4956 \quad \text{specification classification references for reflective sheeting:}$ - (7) TYPE VII.
+The posts shall be fabricated in accordance with ASTM A 787, Type 2, and shall be galvanized with a G165 G140? coating in accordance with ASTM A 653/A 653M or the posts shall be fabricated in accordance with ASTM A 787, Type 3, and shall be galvanized in accordance with AASHTO M 111M/M 111. - 118. $\frac{750.08 \text{ REFLECTIVE SHEETING}}{\text{following ASTM D}}$ 4956 specification classification references for reflective sheeting: - (7) TYPE VII.
 A super-high-intensity retroreflective sheeting having highest retroreflectivity characteristics at long and medium road distances.
 This sheeting is typically an unmetallized microprismatic retroreflective element material. - (8) TYPE VIII.
 A super-high-intensity retroreflective sheeting having highest retroreflectivity characteristics at long and medium road distances. - (9) TYPE IX.
 A very-high-intensity retroreflective sheeting having highest retroreflectivity characteristics at short road distances.